 COMSOL, the COMSOL logo, COMSOL Multiphysics, COMSOL Desktop, COMSOL Compiler, COMSOL Server, and LiveLink are either registered trademarks or trademarks of COMSOL AB.
-MATLAB is a registered trademark of The MathWorks, Inc..
+MATLAB and Simulink are registered trademarks of The MathWorks, Inc..
 All other trademarks are the property of their respective owners, and COMSOL AB and its subsidiaries and products are not affiliated with, endorsed by, sponsored by, or supported by those or the above non-COMSOL trademark owners.
-For a list of such trademark owners, see www.comsol.com/trademarks.
+For a list of such trademark owners, see www.comsol.com/trademarks

-Version: COMSOL 5.5
+Version: COMSOL 6.0